 So it seems like the cooking-debate of the year is the difference between sweet potatoes and yams.
-Is this dish called Sweet Potatoes and Marshmallow or Yams and Marshmallow?
-According to my husband, Google, the yams you see in Grocery stores are usually not TRUE yams, which are native to Asia and Africa and are found in international markets or abroad.
-The yams in grocery stores are simply a firmer form of the regular sweet potato, with extremely subtle differences in the flavors.
+Should this dish be Sweet Potatoes With Marshmallow or Yams With Marshmallow?
+According to my husband Google, the yams you see in a US grocery store are usually not TRUE yams, which are native to Asia and Africa and found in international markets or abroad.
+The yams in grocery stores are simply a firmer form of the common and traditional Thanksgiving sweet potato, with extremely subtle differences in the flavors.
 Interesting, right?

-I’m not exactly sure what to say about this dish except for that it was by far the best dish of the Thanksgiving holiday.
-Everyone at my Thanksgiving meal got second helpings of the dish and at one point told me how delicious it was.
-I know many people are impartial to the idea of marshmallows over sweet potatoes, but this dish was absolutely incredible.
-While it is very sweet, every single ingredient works to perfectly combine the flavors of the central ingrediants.
+I’m not sure what to say about this recipe except that it was by far the best dish of our Thanksgiving holiday.
+Everyone at my meal asked for second helpings, and at one point told me how delicious it was.
+I know many people are not crazy about the idea of marshmallows topping sweet potatoes, but this dish was absolutely incredible.
+While it is very sweet, every ingredient works perfectly to compliment the central flavors of the traditional Thanksgiving meal.
+Happy Holidays!

 4 pounds red-skinned sweet potatoes (yams), peeled, cut into 1-inch pieces

 1/4 teaspoon ground nutmeg

 - Preheat oven to 375°F. Arrange potatoes in 13 x 9 x 2-inch glass baking dish.
 Combine sugar, butter, cinnamon, salt, nutmeg and ginger in heavy small saucepan over medium heat.
 Bring to boil, stirring until sugar dissolves.